YYHEggEgg/csharp-logger/README.md

   The Color value should be a valid value in [ConsoleColor](https://learn.microsoft.com/en-us/dotnet/api/system.consolecolor), e.g. "Red", "Green".
   Recognized color tags will be removed in the log file.
 - **Parallel input Support**
-  if you wants to read the user's input while outputing logs parallel (e.g. making a command interacting program), `ConsoleWrapper` is provided.
+  if you wants to read the user's input while outputing logs parallel (e.g. making a CLI program), `ConsoleWrapper` is provided.
   You can set the value of `ConsoleWrapper.InputPrefix` as a waiting-input prefix, just like `mysql> ` or `ubuntu ~$ `, and use `ConsoleWrapper.ReadLineAsync` to read inputs from the user.
   _Notice that it will impact the performance when the user's input is very large.
 It's disabled as default, and you can enable it by `LoggerConfig(use_Console_Wrapper: true)`.
 - Output amount limit